Immigration to Sweden: 1945 to 1967

-As of 1945, the immigrants share of the population was below 2%.
+As of 1945, the immigrants share of the population was below two percent.
 During the 1950s and 1960s, the recruitment of migrant workers was an important factor of immigration.
 The Nordic countries signed a trade agreement in 1952, establishing a common labour market and free movement across borders.
 This migration within the Nordic countries, especially from Finland to Scandinavia, was essential to create the tax-base required for the expansion of the strong public sector now characteristic of Scandinavia.
 Facing pressure from unions, work force immigration from outside of the Nordic countries was limited by new laws in 1967.

 On a smaller scale, Sweden took in political refugees from Hungary and the former Czechoslovakia after their countries were invaded by the Soviet Union in 1956 and 1968 respectively.
 Some tens of thousands of American draft dodgers from the Vietnam War in the 1960s and 1970s also found refuge in Sweden.

 1968–1991

 In the latter half of the 1960s, the ideology of multiculturalism entered the political mainstream in Sweden, the first country in Europe.
 On 14 May 1975, a unanimous Swedish parliament led by the Social Democrat government of Olof Palme voted in favour on a new immigrant and minority policy which explicitly rejected the previous policy of assimilation and ethno-cultural homogeneity in favour of state-sponsored multiculturalism.
 The main driver of spreading Islam in Sweden is immigration since the late 1960s.
 As of 1970, the immigrants share of the population was below 7%.
 The demand for labor within the production industry declined and many Finns that had moved to Sweden in the late 1960s started to return to Finland.
 The period between 1970 and 1985 can be seen as a transition period from an immigration based on labor to an immigration based on refugee.
 Especially from former Yugoslavia (due to the Yugoslav Wars in the 1990s) but also from countries in the Middle East and Latin America.
-After seeing a number of refugees in the first half of 1989 (20 000), Carlsson I Cabinet decided to limit refugee immigration to only include refugees by the definition of United Nations.
+After seeing a number of refugees in the first half of 1989 (20,000), Carlsson I Cabinet decided to limit refugee immigration to only include refugees by the definition of United Nations.